Superstar PE Lesson Helps Students Develop Skill, Passion for Running

 Capitalizing on their combined passion for running and a network of trails adjacent to their Nichols Middle School campus, Kelly Rich and Meghan Enos developed a unit designed to teach students how to find their optimal running pace.

-Targeted to seventh grade physical education students, Rich and Enos created a running unit that’s been selected as February’s adidas Lesson for IHT Spirit.
-Rich and Enos submitted the lesson as part of the most recent IHT Spirit Video Challenge powered by adidas: Lessons from a Superstar.
+Targeted to seventh grade physical education students, Rich and Enos created a running unit that’s been selected as February’s Lesson for IHT Spirit.
+Rich and Enos submitted the lesson as part of the most recent IHT Spirit Video Challenge: Lessons from a Superstar.

 An Introduction to the Health Benefits of Running